sattlerc/hott-reading-course/README.md

 The weekly meetings will be scheduled according to the results of [this poll](https://choodle.portal.chalmers.se/YZVDfAyYLAyTXKVW), so please vote (answers are private).
 It will take place on the Johanneberg campus.
-No guarantees are made about the ability to participate remotely.

 The date for the final exam will be announced a month before the end of course.
 It will be scheduled in consideration of the participants' schedules.